gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 2. **Data retrieval inconsistency**

-   NoSQL databases prioritize speed and availability due to their distributed nature, which can lead to inconsistencies in data retrieval.
-This occurs because data might not be updated simultaneously across all servers, resulting in different responses based on the server accessed.
+   **NoSQL databases prioritize speed and availability due to their distributed nature, which can lead to inconsistencies in data retrieval**. **This occurs because data might not be updated simultaneously across all servers**, resulting in different responses based on the server accessed.

-   Unlike traditional databases that follow ACID principles (Atomicity, Consistency, Isolation, Durability) to ensure data integrity, NoSQL databases often do not meet the consistency requirement.
+   **Unlike traditional SQL databases that follow ACID principles (Atomicity, Consistency, Isolation, Durability) to ensure data integrity, NoSQL databases often do not meet the consistency requirement**.
 This means they might not provide the same data consistency as seen in ACID-compliant databases.

    Instead of ACID, many NoSQL databases use the BASE (Basically Available, Soft state, Eventual consistency) model.
-Here, consistency is achieved eventually, meaning that while immediate consistency is not guaranteed, the data will become consistent after a short delay, which is generally acceptable in many real-world applications like social media or online shopping.
+Here, **consistency is achieved eventually, meaning that while immediate consistency is not guaranteed, the data will become consistent after a short delay**, which is generally acceptable in many real-world applications like social media or online shopping.

    - **Basically Available**: The system remains operational even in the presence of failures, ensuring that users can still access data and perform operations.